Introduction

 AHT 234 Painting in France in the 19th Century: Reality, Impressions, Simultaneity

-This Academic Travel course investigates the history of the built environment as technical, social, and cultural expression from antiquity to the contemporary.
-It studies building techniques, styles, and expressions in terms of their chronology and context.
-Themes, theories, and ideas in architecture and urban design are also explored.
+The course investigates the history of the built environment as technical, social, and cultural expressions from antiquity to the contemporary age.
+It studies building materials and expressions in terms of their chronology, context and stylistic developments, as well as themes, theories, and innovative practices in architecture and urban design.
 Among other focus topics, students are encouraged to consider architecture as a cultural expression, study its semiotic potential, ascertain its role within political aesthetics, and investigate its relationship to best practices in sustainable building.
+The course also considers architecture’s impact on humankind, how it shapes both human habitat and the natural environment, and how it has the potential to change human minds.
+The course addresses all aspects and approaches of the Art Histories, Ecologies, Industries major.

 AHT 280 Contemporary Art: From the New York School to the Present

-This course focuses on the history of contemporary art from 1945 to the present, paying particular attention to developments in European and North American art within an increasingly global culture.
-Topics include: reactions to modernism and its discourses, the dematerialization of art and the rise of conceptualism, activist art and institutional critique, site-specific and time-based art, postmodernist discourses and aesthetics as well as historical mindedness in contemporary art practices.
-The course will place a particular focus on the relation between the art object and the artist's intention/idea.
-The role of institutions within the art world will be analyzed in relation to the development of process based practices.
+This course offers an introduction to the history of contemporary art from 1945 to the present, paying particular attention to aesthetic developments in increasingly global and interconnected cultures.
+Our topics include: reactions to modernism and its discourses, the dematerialization of art and the rise of conceptualism, activist art and institutional critique, site-specific and time-based art, postmodernist discourses and aesthetics, artistic research in the 21st century.
+The course will place a particular focus on the relation between the art object and the artist’s intention/idea.
+The role of institutions within the art world will be analyzed in relation to the development of process-based practices.
 Particular emphasis will be put on the theoretical writings of artists and critics.
-Visits to Contemporary Art museums will be included.
+The course addresses all aspects and approaches of the Art Histories, Ecologies, Industries major.

 AHT 285T Technology in Art, Visual Communication, and Fashion